kyma-project/kyma/tests/function-controller/README.md

-# Rafter Integration Tests
+# Function Controller Integration Tests

 ## Overview

-The project is a test scenario for Function-Controller
+The project is a test scenario for the Function Controller.

 ## Prerequisites